Observability and monitoring are two interrelated but different topics. This post explains the key differences between Observability vs. Monitoring.

 FAQs about Observability vs. Monitoring

-Is observability part of DevOps?
+Is Observability part of DevOps?

-Observability in DevOps refers to the software tools and processes that assist Dev and Ops teams in logging, collecting, correlating, and analyzing vast amounts of performance data from a distributed application in order to gain real-time insights.
+Yes, Observability is a key part of DevOps.
+Observability in DevOps refers to the software tools and processes that assist Dev and Ops teams in logging, collecting, correlating, and analyzing vast amounts of performance data from a distributed application to gain real-time insights.

 Is monitoring a subset of observability?